opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 - Build and train models in RHODS
 - Track and store those models with MLFlow
+- Serve a model stored in MLFlow using RHODS Model Serving (or MLFlow serving)
-- Deploy a model application in OpenShift that runs predictions with a specific model from MLFlow
+- Deploy a model application in OpenShift that runs sends data to the served model and displays the prediction

 The architecture looks like this:
 ![Diagram](img/Diagram.PNG)